MakeMagazinDE/HOAX/LATEST/readme.md

 05/28/2014

 * HX3 Remote had a small bug in "Write Basics" function that transmitted "1" instead of "255" value with Booleans (Enables etc.) of value "true".
 Fixed with version 1.09 (online).
-* Fixed small bug in HX3 firmware that prevented saving of Leslie Volume Pot Enable by MenuPanel.
+* Fixed small bug in HX3 firmware that prevented saving of Amp122 resp.
+Leslie Volume Pot Enable by MenuPanel.

 05/20/2014